What Experts Say is the Best Lice Treatment

 - Wash all personal belongings.
 This includes combs, brushes and hair accessories.
 Give member of the family his/her own brush or comb, teaching your child not to share these with others, even siblings.

 - Protect your house.
 Vacuum areas well.
-Store stuffed animals in a tightly-closed bag for 14 days or in a hot dryer for 30 minutes.
+Store stuffed animals in a tightly-closed plastic bag for 14 days or in a hot dryer for 30 minutes.
 Environmental sprays are not recommended.

 - Stay in school.
 The American Academy of Pediatrics recommends not keeping kids from school, as lice don’t present a medical or public health hazard.
 While lice are a nuisance, there are more appropriate ways to handle treatment without disrupting the child's learning environment.